Having a baby is an exciting time, especially for first-time parents.

 How Many Bottles Does My Baby Need Per Day?

-You need to have four to six nine-ounce bottles per day for formula fed babies.
+You need to have four to six 8-ounce bottles per day for formula fed babies.

 Because many mothers return to work after the second month, if you are breast feeding you will need five or six bottles for breast fed babies as well.